evaera/Aurora/README.md

 ### Methods
 #### `Agent:Apply(auraName: string, props?: dictionary): boolean`
 Creates a new Aura of the given name under this Agent.
 Because Auras are lazy-loaded, this method call will be the first time your Aura definition is validated.
 If the given Aura is defined as being replicated, then this method will also mirror over to all clients.
+Effects are immediately reified as soon as Apply is called.

 ##### Props
 `props` is an optional table dictionary, in which you can override properties from the Aura definition. *Props* must always contain at least one sub-dictionary, because Aura definitions are split into several section dictionaries, as can be seen under *Auras* below.
 Only the section properties you list here explicitly will be overridden; section properties you omit from Props will still fall back to the section properties from the definition.